ZengineHQ/maya/README.rst

 Every developer should keep his or her own copy of a plugin, separate from other developers, and separate from the production copy.
 Each copy will result in a different plugin ID, namespace and route.
 For this reason, every maya task is done against an ``environment``.

-An environment contains the Zengine API endpoint (dev, stage, production), the developer access token, and the developer-specific plugin settings.
+An environment contains the Zengine API endpoint, the developer access token, and the developer-specific plugin settings.

 Environments are defined in a file called ``maya.json`` and look as follows::

   {
     "environments": {
       "stage": {
-        "api_endpoint": "stage-api.zenginehq.com",
+        "api_endpoint": "api.zenginehq.com",
         "access_token": "[insert developer token here]",
         "plugins": {
           "some-plugin1": {